7-9 MAY 2026

 • It is good practice to keep a second copy in your (hand)luggage.

-All speakers are required to pre-load their presentations at the speakers’ preparation room at least 3 hours prior to their session commencing.
+All speakers are required to pre-load their presentations at the speaker preparation lounge at least 3 hours prior to their session commencing.
 All presentations will be networked to the presentation rooms; therefore, you need to ensure your presentation is loaded prior to your speaking time.
 It will not be possible to use your own laptop or USB for your presentation.

 Your presentation will be given live, in-person.
 Questions from the audience will be moderated by the session moderator and distributed verbally to speakers.
 You are required to be available for the duration of your session and to participate in the live Q&A.

-Please check in at the speaker’s preparation room well in advance of your presentation (at least 3 hours prior to your session commencement).
+Please check in at the speaker preparation lounge well in advance of your presentation (at least 3 hours prior to your session commencement).
 Your presentation will be checked, then loaded onto the network, and will be available in your assigned session room.

 • Follow the below checklist to ensure you are ready for your presentation!